To change your logo go to the 'Page Master' under the 'Design' menu

 Frank Cowper got it right in 1896: "This is really an ideal anchorage.
 Beautiful scenery, perfect safety, a good inn close by, and mail steamers every day except Sunday.
 To be anchored in such a place goes far to reconciling one to the miseries of the W. Highland climate.
 Loch Aline is almost perfection".
 Indeed its Gaelic name — Loch Alainn — means 'beautiful loch'.

 Even these days it is a much, much more promising place than the first impression you get from the silica quartz sand mine at the narrow entrance.
-This opened in 1940, was closed down in 2008 as being 'uneconomic' with the loss of 11 full time jobs, but re-opened in 2012 and now seems to be working flat out with what looks like brand new kit.
+This opened in 1940, was closed down in 2008 as being 'uneconomic' with the loss of 11 full-time jobs, but re-opened in 2012 and now seems to be working flat out.
 By 2018 the work force was up to 23.
 And off goes the high quality sand by ship to Runcorn, and much of it then on to Italy to make glass for solar panels.
 Watch the film!
 You might strike lucky and catch one of the tours which run during the Morvern games in July, or you could try a polite phone call to 01967 421324.

-Down by the stone pier you will find the well known Jean's snack bar selling what snack bars sell, just £2 for a coffee and scone sitting out in the sun (or rain).
-However, after 27 years, Jean has sold the business and retired - let's hope she has a worthy successor.
-In 2016 she was awarded the BEM for her efforts - well deserved, unlike so many on the Honours List.
+Below the village by the stone pier you will find the well-known Jean's snack bar selling what snack bars sell, just £2 for a coffee and scone sitting out in the sun (or rain).
+However, after 27 years, Jean sold the business and retired - let's hope her successor is just as good.
+In 2016 she was awarded the BEM for her efforts — well deserved, unlike so many on the Honours List.
 This pier was once called the Relief Pier because it was constructed in 1843 to provide work for the local population which had been decimated by the potato famine and the clearances.
 Instead of money they earned food.
-The Dive Centre has a useful website, and now the O2 café which is said to be better than it was, indeed I have found it serves excellent coffee in quiet and friendly surroundings (ph 01967 421 627).

 It is worth reflecting that it was to here and around about that the St Kildans were evacuated in 1930.
 It provided their first sight of trees, let alone roads and motor cars.